mattermost/mattermost-developer-documentation/site/content/integrate/reference/message-attachments/_index.md

 Content-Type: application/json
 Content-Length: 192

-{"channel_id":"qmd5oqtwoibz8cuzxzg5ekshgr", "message":"Test message #testing", "props":{"attachments": [{"pretext": "This is the attachment pretext.","text": "This is the attachment text."}]}}
+{"channel_id":"qmd5oqtwoibz8cuzxzg5ekshgr", "message":"Test message #testing", "attachments": [{"pretext": "This is the attachment pretext.","text": "This is the attachment text."}]}
 ```